Blood alcohol content

-Blood alcohol content (BAC), also called blood alcohol concentration or blood alcohol level, is a measurement of alcohol intoxication used for legal or medical purposes.
+Blood alcohol content (BAC), also known as blood alcohol concentration or blood alcohol level, is the concentration of alcohol in a person's blood, measured for legal or medical purposes.

-BAC is expressed as mass of alcohol per volume of blood.
-In US and many international publications, BAC levels are written as a percentage such as 0.08%, i.e. there is 0.8 grams of alcohol per liter of blood.
-In different countries, the maximum permitted BAC when driving ranges from the limit of detection (zero tolerance) to 0.08% (0.8 g/L).
-BAC levels above 0.40% (4 g/L) can be potentially fatal.
+BAC is expressed as the mass of alcohol per unit volume of blood.
+In the United States and many other countries, it is commonly reported as a percentage, such as 0.08% (equivalent to 0.8 g/L).
+Legal limits for driving vary by country, ranging from zero tolerance policies to 0.08%.
+Levels above 0.40% (4 g/L) may be fatal.